Farms and butterflies can co-exist: Research shows it’s not a crazy idea

 We have all heard similar stories.
 A new subdivision is closed because a prehistoric toad is discovered in a nearby creek.
 A once-extinct bird’s nest offers reprieve to a doomed building.
 Or an exotic fish is preventing workers from repairing a bridge.
 There is always a dichotomy: either we protect endangered species or we allow unbridled human interference.

 But what do you think of the word ” coexist »?
 Perhaps it is possible to live our modern lives in tandem with the environment.
-A recently published article in BioScience shows how this could happen.
+A recently published article in BioScience shows how this might happen.

 The situation is as follows.
 The North American monarch butterfly travels to the northern United States each summer where it breeds.
 Its populations have declined by 80% to 99% over the past 30 years, mainly due to habitat loss.
-The fall is such that the butterfly is about to be placed on the federal endangered species list, which would allow it to benefit from more protective measures.
+The fall is such that the butterfly is regarding to be placed on the federal endangered species list, which would allow it to benefit from more protective measures.

 Conventional wisdom (irony) tells us that modern agriculture is to blame.
 After all, farmland destroys habitats and pesticides kill remaining insects.
 Because, you know, butterflies are insects and insecticides are aimed at insects.
 So the only solution is to radically change our agricultural practices to protect the monarchs, right?